 Common Shower Ratings and Protective Devices

-Table 1 below gives figures for Common shower ratings and the Protective device and cable required to install them safely.
+This is a very rough guide however and table 1 below gives full information and figures for common shower ratings and the protective device and cable required to install them safely.

-All data in the table above has been compiled with reference to BS7671: 2001.
-The IEE Wiring Regulations.
+All data in the table above has been compiled with reference to BS7671:2018.
+The IET Wiring Regulations.
 Cable Data taken from Table 4D2A.
-Page 222.
+Page 158 On-Site Guide.